dsc/coffeecup/readme.md

 ## Todos

  * At the moment, the `CoffeeScriptMiddleware` currently only handles requests for static files, and determines which files to compile by file extension.
 It would make sense to add support to match on any request pattern, filtering the output stream through `coffee`.
  * Requests will never recompile `.coffee` files if a `.js` counterpart exists, instead relying on the watcher.
-It makes sense to add a staleness criterion to the configuration, or perhaps an override flag to the request.
+I can see a few cases where you'd want a staleness criterion or an override flag instead of relying on the watcher.

 ## Contact